Covishield: India outcry over UK not recognising jab

 Mr Tharoor says the Indian certificates carry QR codes which can be verified and there "may be some other ways of confirming tangible evidence" of their authenticity.
 "Making it such a stumbling block reeks of bad faith," he says.

 Meanwhile, Indian travellers bound for the UK are distraught and say it is "ridiculous" to be in quarantine despite being fully vaccinated.
-Those who have travelled to Britain continue to self-isolate for 10 days and get tests done at their own cost.
+Those who have travelled to Britain continue to self-isolate for 10 days and get tests done at their own expense.

 "Why are they discriminating against our vaccines?
 This is all adding more stress to what is an already stressful time and adding to our costs," says Hema Anand, mother of a student who has travelled to the UK and is now in self-isolation.